Wayne Z. “Buz” Burkhead, MD

 Location: The Carrell Clinic, Dallas, Texas

-The fellowship is primarily oriented toward clinical work and clinical research in adult shoulder and elbow disorders in a high-volume referral practice (>1200 surgical procedures per year).
+The fellowship is a clinically-oriented fellowship focused on clinical work and clinical research in adult shoulder and elbow disorders in a high-volume referral practice (>1200 surgical procedures per year).
 While some of the problems involve complex revision surgery, there is an ample volume of primary care shoulder evaluation and treatment.
 Training will involve comprehensive exposure to both open and arthroscopic surgical techniques for all types of shoulder and elbow pathologies.
 Fellows will also be exposed to a high-volume of shoulder arthroplasty cases (>150 per year), both for reconstruction and for acute shoulder trauma.

 DIDACTIC CONFERENCES AND RESEARCH: